 #3.
 Saris Freedom 4 + Fat Tire Holders

-Saris Freedom 4 Hitch Rack allows you to carry fat bikes with up to 5 inches wide tires and a wheelbase of up to 48 inches.
+Saris Freedom 4 Hitch Rack allows you to carry different bikes, from 12″ kicker bikes to 29″ fat bikes.
 This platform-based rack is specifically designed for fat bike tires and can carry up to 4 bikes.
 Cradles with cushioned straps firmly hold the bike frame to prevent any wobbling while driving.

 With secure strapping, no scratching on the frames is expected since the cradles are cushioned.
 The model is designed with flexibility in mind; you can add wheel holders also known as fat tire holders to increase the load capacity.
 The add-on is compatible with all Saris Freedom Racks making it a versatile piece for the brands’ enthusiasts.